RuslanLesyuk/WordPress_AWS_RDS_Application/README.md

 - Wait a few minutes...

 #### Use your AWS EC2 Instance `Public_IP` in your browser and install your first ``WordPress`` page
+###### You can also use AWS Load Balancer end point to becouse this page is working with him

+- Find your endpoint in EC2 Services in AWS Console
+- Click on the left column Load Balancer
+- Click on `my-alb` and copy `DNS name` this will be your end point, then paste it to your browser.

 ## Good luck hope you made it :)